 The day was good, and despite getting up very windy, throughout the morning the strength of the wind was reducing, leaving a fantastic weather at the time of the race.
 Around 20ºC, light breeze, not a single cloud... and me with long pants and long sleeve shirt.
 A 10 in execution...

 The truth is that I didn't pass an excessive heat during the race.
 Or at least I didn't realize it, because with what I suffered, the heat is what I didn't care about.
 I'm passing it on to you, it was the race I had the worst time in, by farI don't remember the bird that gave me the third time around for many years.

 We started slightly "startled".
-We were on the starting line chatting and suddenly the starting gun went off.
-I think it caught most of us off guard.
+We were at the starting line chatting and suddenly the starting gun sounded.
+I think it caught almost all of us off guard.
 I started at a fast pace, but I felt comfortable.
-The race was on a 1.5 km long circuit that mixed fairly high grass with a compacted path and very little mud.
-Slight slopes, but not very long.
-They made you vary your pace a bit but didn't cut off your progression.
+The race was on a 1.5km long course that mixed fairly tall grass with compacted trail and very little mud.
+Slight inclines, but not very long.
+They made you vary your pace a bit but didn't cut into your progression.

 After a first comfortable lap at a pace of 4:30-4:40, I remembered that I had forgotten to drink some water at the start, I was starting to get thirsty...
 And if in a race of about 9 km you are already thirsty before you have even covered 2 km, it is already a clear sign of what lies ahead.
 But we had to continue.